jviotti/jviotti/README.md

   CMake, macOS, JSON Schema, software architecture, and data.
 Don't hesitate in [reaching out](mailto:jv@jviotti.com) to discuss further

-- I'm the co-founder and CTO of [Intelligence.AI](https://www.intelligence.ai), with a mission to make a difference on how people work with data

 - I co-authored an O'Reilly book: [Unifying Business, Data, and Code: Designing Data Products with JSON Schema](https://learning.oreilly.com/library/view/unifying-business-data/9781098144999/).